UshaSaiChintha/VRTask/README.md

 Move the client code to Unity and create a game object with DashMetricsCalculator as its compoenent.

-Run the configuration and you can see video files getting streamed on VR headset
+Run the configuration and you can see video files getting streamed and metrics being loggoed to a .txt file